symfony/symfony-docs/components/http_foundation.rst

     $anonymousIpv6 = IpUtils::anonymize($ipv6);
     // $anonymousIpv6 = '2a01:198:603:10::'

-Check if an IP belongs to a private subnet
+Check if an IP Belongs to a Private Subnet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you need to know if an IP address belongs to a private subnet, you can